 The process of charging a cost, or a group of costs, to the funding sources that receive the benefit of the goods or services purchased.
 For purposes of this discussion, funding sources are defined as either Sponsored Awards or other, non-award budgets.

-If an expenditure solely benefits one Award, it should be charged entirely to that Award.
-However, sometimes an expenditure can benefit more than one Award or other activity.
-When this occurs, the expenditure must be charged in the same proportion as it benefits each of the Awards or activities.
+If a cost solely benefits one funding source, it should be charged entirely to that funding source.
+If a cost benefits more than one funding source, the cost should be charged to each funding source in the same proportion as it provides benefit.

 Costs may not be allocated based on:

 - Amount of available funds on an Award;